 Preparation is always the key to a successful move no matter what month it is.
 Here are some basic tips for better ensuring you have a stress-free moving day around the end of the year:

 - Schedule well in advance.
-Professional movers want to spend these days with their families, too.
+Residential movers want to spend these days with their families, too.
 Don’t wait to hire them until they’re short-handed.

 - Pack for the festivities.
 If you and your family look forward to trimming the tree and decorating, don’t let your move cramp your style.
 Pack your decorations and wrapping paper in clearly labeled boxes.
 That way, you can jump right into putting up some cheer as soon as you’re settled in your new place.